hussaino03/SmartList/README.md

    ```
    git clone https://github.com/hussaino03/SmartList.git
    ```
 2. Navigate to the project directory:
    ```
    cd SmartList
    ```

-3. Install dependencies:
+3. Install dependencies for both frontend and backend:
    ```
    npm install
+   cd server && npm install
    ```
+4. Set up environment variables:
+   - Create a `.env` file in the root directory
+   - Add your MongoDB connection string: `MONGODB_URI=your_mongodb_connection_string`

-4. Start the development server:
+5. Start the development server:
    ```
-   npm start
+   npm run dev
    ```

-5. Open your browser and visit `http://localhost:3000` to see the app running.
+6. Open your browser and visit `http://localhost:3000` to see the app running.

 ## Usage

+1. Open the app in your browser.
+A unique session ID will be generated for you.
-1. Click on "New Task" to add a new task.
+2. Click on "New Task" to add a new task.
-2. Fill in the task details, including name, description, difficulty, and importance.
+3. Fill in the task details, including name, description, difficulty, and importance.
-3. Click on the checkmark (✔️) next to a task to complete it and earn XP.
+4. Click on the checkmark (✔️) next to a task to complete it and earn XP.
-4. Watch your progress bar fill up as you complete tasks and level up!
+5. Watch your progress bar fill up as you complete tasks and level up!
+6. Check the leaderboard to see how you compare to other users.

+## API Endpoints

+- `POST /api/users`: Create or retrieve a user
+- `PUT /api/users/:id`: Update user data (XP, level, tasks completed)
+- `GET /api/leaderboard`: Retrieve leaderboard data

 ## Testing

 Run the test suite with:
 ```
 npm test
 ```